YashMuchhala/Esesech/README.md

-# Esesech - A mobile client for SSH
+# Esesech: A mobile client for SSH

 A secure serverless SSH client that is cross-platform in Flutter with direct functions to administer users in a Linux based server.